Hockey Manitoba Volunteer of the Year Awards

 Additionally, Hockey Manitoba presents the Frank McKinnon Outstanding Volunteer Award annually to a volunteer that has made exemplary contributions through a long term commitment and dedication to hockey in our province.
 The award is selected by Hockey Manitoba’s Board of Directors.

-2020 – 2021 Recipient of the Frank McKinnon Outstanding Volunteer Award – Bill Whitehead
+2021 – 2022 Recipient of the Frank McKinnon Outstanding Volunteer Award – Ashley van Aggelen

-Perhaps even more remarkable than his volunteer time dedicated to the hockey is Bill’s character and integrity.
-He has earned the respect of his peers and colleagues and has always valued constructive discussion in an effort to move the game forward.
+Perhaps even more remarkable than her volunteer time dedicated to hockey is Ashley’s character and integrity.
+She has earned the respect of her peers and colleagues because of her passion, kindness, work ethic, and determination.

-Hockey Manitoba would like to congratulate all Volunteer of the Year recipients and sincerely thank each and every volunteer for their dedication to hockey in Manitoba.
+Hockey Manitoba would like to congratulate Ashley and all of the Volunteer of the Year recipients and sincerely thank each and every volunteer for their dedication to hockey in Manitoba.

 Past Frank McKinnon Outstanding Volunteer Award Winners